laboon/ebook/text/98_glossary_of_terms.md

 __Unscripted testing__: Testing without a rigid script, where the tester has broad latitude to use their own volition and knowledge to determine the quality of the system or find defects.
 Contrast with __scripted testing__.

-__UPOD__: An acronym for "Under-Promise, Over-Deliver".
-Refers to the fact that you should promise less than you think you can deliver, but then endeavor to deliver more.

 __User acceptance testing__: A particular kind of __acceptance testing__ where the tester is the user of the software.
 It ensures that the system under test is acceptable to the user by meeting their needs.

 __User testing__: Having an actual user of the system attempt to perform tasks, often without instruction, in order to determine how users interact with the system.